Daddy Day Camp: Production

-In August 2003, soon after the release of Daddy Day Care, Eddie Murphy was lured into making a sequel, although he hadn't signed up for the film.
+In August 2003 following the release of Daddy Day Care, Eddie Murphy was lured into making a sequel, although he hadn't signed up for the film.

 Reception

 Box office

 Daddy Day Camp grossed $13.2 million in the United States and Canada, and $4.9 million in other territories, for a worldwide total of $18.2 million.

 On its opening day, Daddy Day Camp grossed $773,706, and earned $3,402,678 on its opening weekend across more than 2,000 screens, ranking ninth at the box office.
 The film went on to gross $18.2 million worldwide, which was considered a modest box office performance relative to its production budget.

 Critical response

 On Rotten Tomatoes, Daddy Day Camp holds an approval rating of 1% based on 80 reviews with an average rating of 2.6/10.
-The site’s critical consensus reads: "A mirthless, fairly desperate family film, Daddy Day Camp relies too heavily on bodily functions for comedic effect, resulting in plenty of cheap gags but no laughs."
-In 2020, a Rotten Tomatoes list considered the film the 15th worst sequel of all time.
+The site's critical consensus reads: "A mirthless, fairly desperate family film, Daddy Day Camp relies too heavily on bodily functions for comedic effect, resulting in plenty of cheap gags but no laughs."
 On Metacritic, the film has a weighted average score of 13 out of 100, based on 19 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Nathan Rabin from The A.V.
 Club gave the film a rare "F" grade, concluding his review by saying: "All that's left is a generic time-waster powered by a lazy, cynical combination of scatological kiddie humor and maudlin sentiment."
 Richard Roeper gave the film a "thumbs down" on At the Movies, with Roeper panning the film's child actors and Gooding's performance.
 Kyle Smith of New York Post gave the film 0.5 out of 4 stars, panning Gooding's performance as "incompetent" and "epileptic", and the film's writing for its lack of humor.
+Rachel Biggs from IGN gave the film a 1 out of 10, saying: "It's just that there was nothing innovative about Daddy Day Camp — the jokes were flat, the kids unauthentic, and ultimately, the film lacked heart."

+In 2020, a Rotten Tomatoes list considered the film the 15th worst sequel of all time.
+As of 2025, it is the 44th lowest rated film on the site.